 Honey is super special precisely because it depends on its environment.
 Different bees have different access to a varying store of pollen according to the availability and the varieties of flowers grown in their general vicinity.
 If you can find local honey it will consist of pollen from the plants and flowers in your area and this will ensure you have a natural immunity to your local environment.
 Honey can be used to treat skin and eye infections simply by applying the honey directly to the problem area.

 Transfer Factors help immune cells identify threats faster and more effectively.
-So the next time you feel over tired, run down or feel a cold or flu coming on take a few transfer factors any time of the day or night with or without food and you will probably avoid coming down with the cold or flu that is going around.
+So the next time you feel overtired, run down or feel a cold or flu coming on taking a few transfer factors any time of the day or night with or without food and you will probably avoid coming down with the cold or flu that is going around.

 Garlic is a natural antibiotic and antiviral agent that has been in use since time began.
-It has a particular history as a method for warding off plague.
-Garlic contains the minerals potassium and germanium, as well as sulphur compounds that boost the immune system specifically allicin.
+It has a particular history as a method for warding off plagues.
+Garlic contains the minerals potassium and germanium, as well as sulfur compounds that boost the immune system specifically allicin.
 As garlic is very high in natural antioxidants it destroys any free radicals that come near the immune system.
-Obviously garlic is readily available so make good use of it by adding it to your cooking.
-It’s great in soups, stews, with pasta and stir fries.
-You can of course eat it raw or you can steep it in a tea.
-You can also consider eating more in the way of chives, onions, leeks and shallots as many researchers think these have similar properties to garlic.
+Obviously, garlic is readily available to make good use of it by adding it to your cooking.
+It’s great in soups, stews, with pasta and stir-fries.
+You can, of course, eat it raw or you can steep it in a tea.
+You can also consider eating more in the way of chives, onions, leeks, and shallots as many researchers think these have similar properties to garlic.

 Finally, consider converting to green tea.
 Green tea is ridiculously beneficial for health because it is weighed down with antioxidants and nutrients and of course these have a powerful effect on the body.
 You need a good supply of antioxidants and nutrients because they improve brain function while at the same time encouraging fat loss, and lowering the risk of cancer.
 One active ingredient in green tea is epigallocatechin gallate (otherwise known as EGCG), which is especially effective against some strains of oral bacteria so swish it around in your mouth to get the benefits.